This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Portobello Road runs almost the entire length of Notting Hill from north to south.

-It runs parallel to Ladbroke Grove.
+It runs mostly parallel to Ladbroke Grove.
 It contains Portobello Road Market*, one of London's

 best known markets, containing an antique section and second-hand section, fruit and veg vendors, and

 clothing stalls.
-The northern terminus is at Golborne Road; the southern end is at Westbourne Grove.
+The northern terminus is at Golborne Road; the southern market end is about at Westbourne Grove.

 The market area is about 1,028 yards (940 m) long.